smartheim/ui-maintenance/assets/contexthelp/addons.md

 available to other services like Amazon Alexa, Google Home, Apple HomeKit and so on.

-You can install add-ons from:

-* the official repository
-* from the Eclipse Marketplace,
-* directly from the repository of a developer, via a `.jar` file.
+You can install add-ons from multiple sources.
+We call those sources "Repositories".
+Check installed repositories via the repository screen, linked in the navigation menu on the left.

 ## Terminology